Update or delete? Cleaning up old content on your site

 Keep reading: Keep your content fresh and up to date »

 It’s likely that you have old posts or pages on your site that you don’t need anymore.
 Think along the lines of a blog post about a product you stopped selling a while ago and have no intention of ever selling again.
 Or an announcement of an event that took place a long time ago.
 You might also have old pages with little or no content – so-called thin content pages.

-These are just examples, but I’m sure you know what posts and/or pages I mean.
-This old content adds no value as such anymore, now or in the foreseen future.
-In that case, you want to tell Google to forget about these old posts or pages or give the URL another purpose.
+These are just some examples, but I’m sure you know which posts and/or pages I’m talking about.
+This old content adds no value anymore, now or for the foreseeable future.
+In that case, you need to either tell Google to forget about these old posts or pages or give the URL another purpose.